pir8radio/arr-script-1/README.md

 This helps automate the management of movie and TV show downloads, improving reliability, without having to do a bunch of manual editing.

 ## Features
-✅ Scans **Radarr & Sonarr** queues for completed downloads with errors.
+✅ Scans **Radarr & Sonarr** queues for completed downloads with errors or downloads that are hung up.
 ✅ Removes failed downloads while **keeping the original category intact**.
 ✅ Adds releases to the **blocklist** to prevent repeat failures.
 ✅ Allows Radarr & Sonarr to **re-search** for alternate sources.